-When it come parental love, Dhritrashtra and Gandhari teach us that we should love our children with all our heart, but not blindly.
+When it comes to parental love, Dhritrashtra and Gandhari teach us that we should love our children with all our heart, but not blindly.

-By reading about the life of Bhishma we learn that it’s equally important for us to love ourselves while loving our parents.
+By reading about the life of Bhishma, we learn that it’s equally essential for us to love ourselves while loving our parents.

-Through the tales of Savitri and Satyavan and Nala and Damayanti, Mahabharata teaches us that love, if true in intent, endures all hardship and challenges.
+Through the tales of Savitri and Satyavan and Nala and Damayanti, Mahabharata teaches us that love, if sincere in intent, endures all hardship and challenges.